lcskrishna/caffe2_utils/README.md

 ## Usage
 This module has to be downloaded before using the utility functions.
-Note: Still working on developing this package.
+Note: Still working on developing this package, and most of the code is taken from tutorials of caffe2.

 Below are the utility functions supported currently: